-- Each individual employed under the Secure Our Schools grant program is newly hired on or after the grant award start date, unless an exception is authorized in writing by the COPS Office.
+- Each individual employed under the Safe Schools Initiative grant program is newly hired on or after the grant award start date, unless an exception is authorized in writing by the COPS Office.
 If current personnel are redeployed into this program, they must be paid with local funds.
-The COPS grant funds may be used to backfill the resulting vacancy with newly hired personnel for an equivalent amount of time. - Any civilian(s) that you are hiring not only brings your force to a number over and above the number of funded positions that you had on the date of your Secure Our Schools application (including funded but vacant positions), but over and above the number of locally-funded positions during the grant award period. - During the life of your grant, you must continue to hire as many new, locallyfunded civilians as you would have if you had not received your grant.
-You may not cancel or postpone spending money in your budget that is committed to hiring other new civilians. - You must take active and timely steps to fill any vacancies that were created on or after the date of your grant application by retirement, resignation, or other reasons with new civilians other than your Secure Our Schools grant-funded positions.
+The COPS grant funds may be used to backfill the resulting vacancy with newly hired personnel for an equivalent amount of time. - Any officer(s) or civilian(s) that you are hiring not only brings your force to a number over and above the number of funded positions that you had on the date of your Safe Schools Initiative application (including funded but vacant positions), but over and above the number of locally-funded positions during the grant award period. - During the life of your grant, you must continue to hire as many new, locally-funded officers or civilians as you would have if you had not received your grant.
+You may not cancel or postpone spending money in your budget that is committed to hiring other new officers or civilians. - You must take expeditious and timely steps to fill any vacancies that were created on or after the date of your grant application by retirement, resignation, or other reasons with new officers or civilians other than your Safe Schools Initiative positions.

 Example: If you are redeploying a current employee who would otherwise be paid \$30,000 in salary and benefits during the life of the grant project, your agency must continue to pay this employee with local funds.
-The COPS grant funds may be used to "backfill" the resulting vacancy with a new hire, even though the COPS-funded position will not be working directly on the Secure Our Schools project.
+The COPS grant funds may be used to "backfill" the resulting vacancy with a new hire, even though the COPS-funded position will not be working directly on the Safe Schools Initiative project.